tmtsoftware/esw-ts/docs/src/main/common/error-handling.md

 ## Error Handling pattern

-The following examples shows how to call AgentService api's and handle the response `SpawnResponse` and `KillResponse`.
+The following examples shows how to call Agent Service methods and handle the response `SpawnResponse` and `KillResponse`.

-This example also illustrates error handling of service specific exception `AgentNotFoundException` along with the generic errors like `TransportError` and `ArithmeticException` will look like.
+This example also illustrates error handling of service specific exception `AgentNotFoundException` along with the generic errors like `TransportError` and `ArithmeticException`.

 @@@ warning {title="Exploiting try-catch is an anti-pattern"}
 The example uses `try-catch` to handle errors and exceptions.
 Generally those errors/exceptions are handled at UI framework level on boundaries of service calls.
 This example will be updated once we have frontend framework setup in place.
 @@@

-A function whose responsibility is to handle errors & exceptions
+A function whose responsibility is to handle errors and exceptions:

 Typescript
 :   @@snip [Response](../../../../example/src/documentation/common/ErrorHandlingExample.ts) { #handle-error }

-Example for spawnSequenceManager api with error handling looks like following:
+Example for `spawnSequenceManager` method call with error handling looks like following:

 Typescript
 :   @@snip [Response](../../../../example/src/documentation/common/ErrorHandlingExample.ts) { #response-handling-spawn }